Kitchen Renovation Pitfalls and How to Avoid Them

 What the Contractor Should Decide and not Decide

 When it comes to any type of remodeling there are somethings that the contractor must make decisions on and some things that the customer must decide on.
 Engineering and structural decisions will always be left up to the contractors, however when it comes to decisions on design and materials, add your own touch to the project.
-A way to ensure that, during a bathroom or kitchen remodeling, things go your way and according to your desires is to try and stay in town or next to the phone during the work period of the project.
+A way to ensure that, during a bathroom or kitchen renovation, things go your way and according to your desires is to try and stay in town or next to the phone during the work period of the project.

 Picking the Right Countertop and Avoiding Soft Stones